dxw/wp_bcrypt/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the `wp_bcrypt` to the `/wp-content/plugins/` directory
+1. Upload the `wp-bcrypt` directory to the `wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==